Corporate Governance Policy

 - The Company will encourage the use of ballots on every agenda, for transparency and verification of vote counting.

-- After completion of the shareholders' meeting, the Company will prepare the minutes accurately and completely.
-There will also be important issues, questions, comments and suggestions recorded in the minutes.
-In addition, the Company will apply the voting results for each agenda item.
-Include the minutes posted on the Company's website for shareholders to consider.
-The minutes of such meeting shall also be sent to the Stock Exchange of Thailand within 14 days from the date of the meeting.
-This is in accordance with the requirements of the Securities Exchange Commission and the Stock Exchange of Thailand.
+- After completion of the shareholders’ meeting, the Company will prepare the minutes accurately and completely.
+Important issues, questions, comments and suggestions will also be recorded in the minutes.
+In addition, the Company will have the voting results for each agenda item and the minutes posted on the Company's website for shareholders to consider.
+The minutes of such meeting shall also be sent to the Stock Exchange of Thailand within 14 days from the date of the meeting which is in accordance with the requirements of the Securities Exchange Commission and the Stock Exchange of Thailand.

 - The Company will facilitate the shareholders to receive dividends and pay dividends by way of transferring money to the bank account to ensure the shareholders receive dividends on time and prevent the problem of paycheck, damaged, lost or delayed.

 - The Company gives shareholders the opportunity to receive the current information of the Company through the Company's website on a regular basis.

 The Company treats all shareholders equitably, whether it is major or minor shareholders, executive or nonexecutive shareholders, Thai or foreign shareholders.
 The details of practices are as follows.

 - The Company will inform the schedule the shareholders’ meeting, including agenda to the Stock Exchange of Thailand and also publish the schedule of meetings via the Company’s website.
 The invitations in Thai and English languages will be published and distributed on the Compan’s website as well.

 - The Company will facilitate minor shareholders to nominate directors or propose additional agendas prior to the shareholders’ meeting.
 The Company will set clear rules in advance on how to provide minority shareholders, to nominate a director, and the criteria to determine whether the Company agenda will be added as proposed by minority shareholders.